khchen/winim/readme.md

   echo "something wrong !!"
 ```

-Use COM object like a script langauge:
+Use COM objects like a script langauge:
 ```nimrod
 import winim.com